YourePrettyGood/DyakCladeGenomes/README.md

 1. 34 "G1" females (first-generation progeny of wild-caught individuals) (Illumina PE150)
 1. 16 "Synthetic Diploid" females (progeny of an outbreeding cross of two isofemale lines) (Illumina PE215)

+*D. simulans*:
+1. 11 "Synthetic Diploid" females (Illumina PE150) prepared and sequenced by Ana Pinharanda
+1. 21 (18 after redundancy filtering) females from isofemale lines (treated as haploid -- one allele is chosen at random for any heterozygous sites) collected by Peter Andolfatto and sequenced by Rebekah Rogers and Kevin Thornton (Illumina PE50, PE75, PE100, from Rogers et al. (2014) MBE)

 *D. teissieri*:
 1. 8 "Synthetic Diploid" females (Illumina PE215)
 1. 5 further "Synthetic Diploid" females (Illumina PE150)